Italian Studies

 Course Offerings

-Refer to the official UC San Diego General Catalog for a complete list of approved courses that will count toward a major or minor in German Studies.
+Refer to the official UC San Diego General Catalog for a complete list of approved courses that will count toward a major or minor in Italian Studies.

 Course offerings are constantly changing.
 Please refer to the Schedule of Classes for the most up-to-date listing.